JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * `-ManagementGroupId` Management Group Id (Root Management Group Id equals your Tenant Id)
   * `-CsvDelimiter` - The world is split into two kinds of delimiters - comma and semicolon - choose yours (default is semicolon ';')
   * `-OutputPath`
-  * `-AzureDevOpsWikiAsCode` - Only use in Azure DevOps Pipeline
+  * `-AzureDevOpsWikiAsCode` - Use this parameter only when running AzGovViz in a Azure DevOps Pipeline
   * `-DoNotShowRoleAssignmentsUserData` - Scrub personally identifiable information (PII)
   * `-LimitCriticalPercentage` - Limit warning level, default is 80%
   * ~~`-HierarchyTreeOnly`~~ `-HierarchyMapOnly` - Output only the __HierarchyMap__ for Management Groups including linked Subscriptions
-  * `-SubscriptionQuotaIdWhitelist` - Process only Subscriptions with defined QuotaId(s)
+  * `-SubscriptionQuotaIdWhitelist` - Process only Subscriptions with defined QuotaId(s).
+Example: .\AzGovVizParallel.ps1 `-SubscriptionQuotaIdWhitelist MSDN_,Enterprise_`
   * `-NoResourceProvidersDetailed` - Disables output for ResourceProvider states for all Subscriptions in the __TenantSummary__ section, in large Tenants this can become time consuming
   * `-NoASCSecureScore` - Disables ASC Secure Score request for Subscriptions.
 The used API is in preview you may want to disable this
   * ~~`-DisablePolicyComplianceStates`~~ `-NoPolicyComplianceStates` - Will not query policy compliance states.
 You may want to use this parameter to accellerate script execution or when receiving error 'ResponseTooLarge'.